keshav-repo/Learn-NodeJS/worker_thread/README.md

-Run below commnad to see the difference between using worker thrad and without using worker thread.
+Run below commnad to see the difference between using worker thrad, child process and running both without using anything.

 ```shell
 # without worker thread